greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/install_gpdb.html.md

 VMware distributes the Greenplum Database software as a downloadable package that you install on each host system with the operating system's package management system.

-Open source Greenplum Database releases are available as: source code tarballs, RPM installers for CentOS, and DEB packages for Debian and Ubuntu.
-See [https://greenplum.org/download/](https://greenplum.org/download/) for links to source code and instructions to compile Greenplum Database from source, and for links to download pre-built binaries in RPM and DEB format.
-For the Ubuntu operating system, Greenplum also offers a binary that can be installed via the `apt-get` command with the Ubuntu Personal Package Archive system.
+Open source Greenplum Database releases are available as: source code tarballs or RPM installers for RHEL/Oracle/Rocky Linux.
+See [https://greenplum.org/download/](https://greenplum.org/download/) for links to source code and instructions to compile Greenplum Database from source, and for links to download pre-built binaries in RPM format.

 ### <a id="topic_download"></a>Downloading the Greenplum Database Server Software (VMware Greenplum)